 What industries are using 3D printing rapid prototyping?

 3D printing prototyping can be applied to virtually any industry that builds physical products or assets.
 However, workflows and design goals differ between industries.
 Here are three examples:

 What 3D printing technologies are used rapid prototyping?

-The most common 3D printing technology by number of users is fused deposit modeling (FDM).
+The most common 3D printing technology by the number of users is fused deposit modeling (FDM).
 The advantage of FDM is that it uses durable materials with mechanical properties that are stable over time.
-The production-grade thermoplastic materials used in FDM are suitable for detailed functional prototypes, durable manufacturing tools and low-volume manufacturing parts.
+The production-grade thermoplastic materials used in FDM are suitable for detailed functional prototypes, durable manufacturing tools, and low-volume manufacturing parts.

 FDM begins with a software process which processes a STereoLithography file format (STL file), mathematically slicing and orienting the model for the build process.
 If required, support structures are generated.
 The machine can dispense multiple materials to achieve different goals.
 It uses one material to build up the model and a second material as a soluble support structure.
 FDM can also print in multiple colors of the same type of thermoplastic on the same model.

 What business challenges could impact the adoption of rapid prototyping with 3D printing systems?